 For each graph in the paper, the authors should describe how the graph is obtained from the experimental measurements.
 The submission should contain the scripts (or spreadsheets) that are used to generate the graphs.
-We strongly encourage authors to provide scripts for all their graphs using a tool such as Gnuplot or Matplotlib.
-Here are two useful tutorials for Gnuplot: a brief manual and tutorial, and a tutorial with details about creating eps figures and embed them using LaTeX and another two for Matplotlib: examples from SciPy, and a step-by-step tutorial discussing many features.
+We strongly encourage authors to provide scripts for all their graphs.
+The authors are free to choose from their favorite plotting tool using a tool such as Gnuplot, Matlab, Matplotlib, R, or Octave.

 At a minimum the authors should provide a complete set of scripts to install the system, produce the data, run experiments and produce the resulting graphs along with a detailed Readme file that describes the process step by step so it can be easily reproduced by a reviewer.

 The ideal reproducibility submission consists of a master script that: